Syrian Arab Armed Forces (Ba'athist Syria): Demographics and military service

-Bashar al-Assad (centre) alongside Syrian Defence Minister General Mustafa Tlass (right) and Military Chief of Staff Hasan Turkmani (left), both Ba'athist leaders.
-Military-Ba'ath party nexus constructed by Hafez al-Assad constituted the backbone of Assad regime's support base.

 With its headquarters in Damascus, the Syrian military consisted of air, ground and naval forces.
 Active personnel were estimated as 295,000 in 2011, with an additional 314,000 reserves.
 Paramilitary forces were estimated at 108,000 in 2011.
 Estimates of the declining size of the armed forces over time include 141,400 as of June 2019.
 (50% shrinkage according to sources) By 2023, the number of active soldiers in the Syrian military increased to 170,000.
 Also in 2023, the number of active paramilitary and reserve forces in the Syrian military decreased up to 50,000.

 In 2011, the majority of the Syrian military were Sunni, but most of the military leadership were Alawites.
 Alawites made up 12% of the pre-war Syrian population, but 70% of the career soldiers in the Syrian Army.
 A similar imbalance was seen in the officer corps, where some 80% of the officers are Alawites.
 The military's most elite divisions, the Republican Guard and the 4th Armored Division, which were commanded by Bashar al-Assad's brother Maher, were exclusively Alawite.
 Most of Syria's 300,000 conscripts in 2011 were Sunni.

 Before the start of the Syrian Civil War, the obligatory military service period was being decreased over time.
 In 2005, it was reduced from two and a half years to two years, in 2008 to 21 months and in 2011 to a year and a half.
 Since the Syrian Civil War the Syrian government has implemented a retention system for those in compulsory service (conscript retention into service after the specified period has passed) and enacted new regulations, with citizens who completed mandatory conscription being called up for reserve duty.
 By 2020, with the Syrian government having regained control over a large portion of Syrian territory, the General Staff of the Army and Armed Forces issued several demobilization decisions from service (retention and reserve) in batches.

 Soldiers of the Syrian Armed Forces were divided into two main categories: